-Beth once told me in a serious way that I was filled with a kind of glowing exuberance, and she hoped that one day I would let it out; I feel that some of that breaks out when I am dancing.
+Beth once told me in a serious way that I was filled with a kind of glowing exuberance, and she hoped that one day I would let it out; I feel that some of that breaks out when I am dancing (and this is possibly confirmed when someone asks what planet you are from).
 It's the best feeling to be dancing to excellent music with people who are clearly enjoying themselves and responding energetically.

 Dinner tonight was at the Bridgeport Brewing Company.
 It's located off on the far end of downtown in an area which feels just the tiniest bit sketchy as you wander about it.
 Inside its high-ceilinged interior there's a medium-volumed babble and we all stood around near our private room talking in small huddles.
 The form of it was reminiscient of networking events, except that everyone was already networked.
 Eventually we broke into the food: spinach-walnut-feta-cider salad, maple-walnut-halibut, butternut-squash-potatoes, &c.
 Truly excellent.
 Michael B. sat across from me and explained how he'd finished a PhD in CSci, organized a few hack-a-thons, and then been hired by SecondMuse to help organize the biggest hack-a-thon ever.
 We chatted about color-blind accessibility, Chicago, the web stack, and our 12-year-old developer with the folks from PurpleBinder.

 And this could have gone on for a while, but Saturday nights are for dancing.
 Just a few weeks ago, getting to the dance would have been a marathon session of public transit mishaps, but Portland has Car2Go, so it turned out to be much easier.
 I called them up, a rep answered, told me where the nearest car was, and stayed on the line while I sprinted five blocks to get ahold of it.